-(ii) Degree of entry barriers in practice
+(ii) Degree of Entry Brriers in Practice

-If the scale of capital necessary for the entry is small and there are no problems regarding the technical conditions, conditions for the purchase of raw materials, sales conditions, etc., it is considered to be an environment desirable for entry.
+If the scale of capital necessary for the entry is small and there is no problem regarding technical conditions, conditions for the purchase of raw materials, sales conditions, etc., it is considered to be an environment desirable for entry.
 Also, if companies that can supply goods without significant change in the production facilities exist, it would be easy to enter the market for the relevant supplier.

-On the other hand, in a situation where a considerable fund is required for entry, it would be evaluated on the behavior of whether entry would happen during a certain period of time when the company group raises the product price.
+On the other hand, in a situation where a considerable amount of capital is required for entry, it would be evaluated on the companies' behavior whether entry would happen when the company group raises the product price.
+Furthermore, if potential entrants are placed in a relatively disadvantageous situation for entry in terms of conditions of location, technical conditions, purchasing conditions for raw materials and sales conditions, etc., they will be factors that discourage entry.

-Furthermore, if potential entrants are placed in a relatively disadvantageous situation for entry in terms of conditions of location, technical conditions, and sales conditions, etc., they will be factors that discourage entry.
+Meanwhile, if certain entries were successful recently, it generally indicates that entry barriers would be low in practice.

-Meanwhile, recently, if certain entries have been successful, it generally indicates that entry barriers would be low in practice.
+(iii) Degree of Substitutability between Entrants' Products and Company Group Products

-(iii) Degree of substitutability between entrants' products and company group products If the product that the entrant is planning to supply and the company group product are mutually highly substitutable, users can, purchase and use the entrants' product easily and without hesitation.
+If the product that the entrant is planning to supply and the company group product are mutually highly substitutable, users can purchase and use the entrants' product without hesitation as much.